rapidez/rapidez/README.md

 **Is it production ready?**

 > If it fits your needs; yes.
-But most likely something is missing for you, please let us know what so we can work in it.
+But most likely something is missing for you, please let us know what so we can work on it.

 ## Deploying on a server